mcpasin/For-Loops-to-Automatize-Predictive-Models/README.md

 For-Loops-to-Automatize-Predictive-Models
 =========================================

-Some examples on how to use for loops to analyse large datasets and build predictive models quickly.
+Some examples on how to use for loops to analyse large datasets and build predictive models quickly, using R language.